ValV/getting-started-pic-mcu/README.md

 The project is a spin-off from [Arduino-based device](https://github.com/ValV/getting-started-arduino) that is more focused on hardware implementation, thus the main algorithm is derived from that work.

-## Task

-Develop and implement PIC-based microcontroller board that is able to drive fairy lights like Arduino:
+Main goal is to develop and implement PIC-based microcontroller board that is able to drive fairy lights like Arduino:

 ![Arduino-driven board](https://github.com/ValV/getting-started-arduino/raw/master/schematics.jpg)

 ## Target Device